 Robyn Starks Holcomb, Head Vocal Director

 Starks Holcomb spends time outside of Roosevelt High School in demand as a guest conductor, musical director, choreographer and judge/critique for choral festivals, vocal contests and competitions.
-Most recently, she spent three weeks conducting, studying and singing in Aix-en-Provence, France, as a selected conducting scholar with the University of Delaware's 2017 Choral Symposium.
+Most recently, she spent three weeks conducting, score study and singing in Aix-en-Provence, France, as a selected conducting scholar with the University of Delaware's 2017 Choral Symposium.
 In 2016, she served as the NC-ACDA Senior High Honor Choir Chair, conducted a Collegiate Honor Choir session for the 2016 NC-ACDA Conference, and is currently the NC-ACDA Senior High R&R Chairperson.
 She also serves the SD ACDA as the Southeast Representative.
 She has recently served on judging panels for regional ACDA performance choirs and honor choirs, and recently led a reading session at the combined Central/North Central ACDA conference in Chicago, 2018.
 Recognition for her choral work and teaching have included: 2016 SD ACDA Encore Award, 2015 Sioux Falls Teacher of the Year Nominee, 2014 Roosevelt High School Director of the Year and 2013 Positive Impact Awards, and most recently, the selection as a 2017 Claes Nobel Educator of Distinction.
 Starks Holcomb looks forward to traveling as a conductor with the Midwest American Honor Choir through France, Switzerland, Italy, Austria and Germany in the summer of 2019.

 A well rounded artist, Starks Holcomb held a faculty position at the Dance Gallery of SD, a prominent school of dance, for 13 years.
 In that time, she taught multiple forms of dance including ballet, tap, jazz, and two art forms she pioneered in the state of South Dakota, Broadway and Adaptive Movement for students with Down Syndrome.
 She also spent four years touring and teaching literally thousands of students annually as a professional Artist in Residence through the South Dakota Arts Council’s Artists in Schools and Communities program; as well as serving as a guest clinician for in- services, workshops and college lecture/demonstrations.
 A musical theatre expert, Starks Holcomb has directed, performed and choreographed over 50 theatrical productions.
 She has toured throughout the Midwest playing roles with both professional and amateur companies.
 In January, 2015, BroadwayWorld.com Regional Theater Awards announced Starks Holcomb as Best Music Director for her work with Sioux Empire Community Theater on Little Shop of Horrors.
 Starks Holcomb spent ten years running a summer musical theatre camp in Sioux Falls for high school students which has produced talent seen on stages of multiple high school, college and national stages to date.
 Former students of Holcomb have now appeared in national touring companies of The Wizard of Oz and Spamalot!